-Seahawks meet with Frank Clark, express ‘extreme disappointment with his judgement’ on Twitter
+Seahawks meet with Frank Clark, express ‘extreme disappointment with his judgment’ on Twitter

 In a statement, the Seahawks said they have expressed "extreme disappointment'' in a tweet sent Tuesday night by defensive end Frank Clark sent to a female Bleacher Report reporter.

-The Seahawks met with defensive end Frank Clark Wednesday morning to express their “extreme disappointment with his judgement’’ in relation to a tweet he sent to a female Bleacher Report reporter Tuesday night.
+The Seahawks met with defensive end Frank Clark Wednesday morning to express their “extreme disappointment with his judgment’’ in relation to a tweet he sent to a female Bleacher Report reporter Tuesday night.

 Clark also tweeted a lengthier and more formal apology to the reporter Wednesday afternoon.